-- Safeguarding and promoting the welfare of children is the responsibility of all employees and anyone can make a referral to the Children and Young People's Service (HANTSdirect), as outlined in Section 2.4. - Concerns regarding Quiristers should be referred to Mr Geoffrey Hammond, DSL of The Pilgrims' School, on 01962 854189.
+- Safeguarding and promoting the welfare of children is the responsibility of all employees and anyone can make a referral to the Children and Young People's Service (Hampshire Children's Services), as outlined in Section 2.4. - Concerns regarding Quiristers should be referred to Mr Thomas Rainer, DSL of The Pilgrims' School, on 01962 854189.